Discord-Resources-Wiki/Discord-Resources-Wiki/README.md

 # Discord-Resources-n-More
-This README is a list of ton of useful discord resources and utilities for all type of users, from beginners to power users!
+In the wiki page there is a list of ton of useful discord resources and utilities for all type of users, from beginners to power users. \
+Go check it out!